GovAlta/adsp-monorepo/docs/services/cache-service.md

 The cache user context only includes a subset of values from the request access token including `sub`, `aud`, and roles related claims based on the default roles mapper.
 This allows cache entries to be reused across different access tokens, different relying party clients `azp`, and if basic profile attributes like name and email change.
 However, this means that non-RBAC based permission schemes will not generally work correctly with user context cache entries.

 ### Cache invalidation
-The cache key is a digest of the context values and cache service does not generally understand the semantic meaning of values (e.g. if an element of the path is a unique identifier of a domain entity).
-Consequently cache invalidation of specific entries using domain identifiers is not possible.
-The only supported mechanism for cache invalidation is through time based expiry using a Time to Live (TTL).
+Cache invalidation is supported using a configurable TTL and via invalidation events.
+The cache key is a digest of the request values and cache service does not generally understand the semantic meaning of values (e.g. if an element of the path is a unique identifier of a domain entity).
+However, the cache service also includes the cache key in an invalidation context set, which unlike the cache key does not include the query and user context.
+Domain events that include the URN of an affected resource can be used to invalidate the set associated with that resource path.
+Note that the resource URN must be resolvable by the [directory](directory-service.md).

 ### Client gzip support
 Cache service makes upstream requests with `Accept-Encoding` header value of `gzip` and will cache the response content in its compressed form if the upstream server supports `gzip`.
 It will not decompress the content for clients, and so it will reject requests where `Accept-Encoding` indicates client does not accept `gzip`.